 Attachment of Conditions.
 In connection with the approval of a special land use, the Planning Commission may attach reasonable conditions as provided in Section 21.8 of this Ordinance.

-Issuance of a Land Use Permit.
-A Land Use Permit shall be issued by the Zoning Administrator upon approval of the special land use by the Planning Commission.
+Issuance of a Land Use Permit..A Land Use Permit shall be issued by the Zoning Administrator upon approval of the special land use by the Planning Commission.
 The Land Use Permit shall list all the conditions of approval stipulated by the Planning Commission.
 The Zoning Administrator shall forward a copy of the Land Use Permit to the applicant and the Township Clerk.
 In addition, the Zoning Administrator shall record a copy of the Land Use Permit with the County Register of Deeds.
 A Site Plan approved in conjunction with a special land use shall be processed according to the procedures of Article 18.

 Appeals.
 No decision or condition related to a special land use application shall be taken to the Zoning Board of Appeals.
 An appeal of a special land use decision or condition may be taken to the Circuit Court.